isabella232/devo-ps.github.io/_posts/blog/2013-09-11-zookeeper-vs-doozer-vs-etcd.md

 ### ZooKeeper, the old dog

 [ZooKeeper](http://zookeeper.apache.org/) is the most well known (and oldest) project we've looked into.
-It's used by a few big players (Rackspace, Yahoo, eBay) and is pretty mature.
+It's used by a few big players (Rackspace, Yahoo, eBay, [Youtube](https://news.ycombinator.com/item?id=6367979)) and is pretty mature.

 It was created by Yahoo to deal with distributed systems applications.
 I strongly recommend you [read the "making of"](http://developer.yahoo.com/blogs/hadoop/apache-zookeeper-making-417.html) if you're interested in understanding where Yahoo came from when they wrote it.